It's time to stop.

-This campaign to STOPageism is powered by Guild Living and Legal & General.
+This campaign to STOPageism is powered by Guild Living.

 Our mission is to reinstate older people at the heart of our lives and communities.
 Guild Living is delivering academically-led, innovative ways to live independently in the heart of towns and city centres.